kimbjerge/insectsFlowers/README.md

 DeepLabv3/TrainFlowers.sh - Trains flower sematic segmenation DeepLabv3 model based on datasets/Flowers

-# Classified arthropods in taxanomic ranks #
+# Classified arthropods in taxonomic ranks #

 ## Training and testing insect detector model ##

-### YOLOv5 for arthropods detection and localisation
+### YOLOv5 for arthropods detection and localization

 The modified YOLOv5 code is an older version of the repository from: https://github.com/ultralytics/yolov5